petter-holmberg/cpp-ref/classes.md

 - `operator<=`
 - `operator=>`

 Standard algorithms such as `std::sort` and containers such as `std::set` expect `operator<` to be defined, by default, for the user-provided types.
+The implementation must satisfy the *strict weak ordering* concept (if a is less than b then b is not less than a, if a is less than b and b is less than c then a is less than c, and so on).
 Typically, `operator<` is provided and the other relational operators are implemented in terms of `operator<`.

     inline bool operator< (const X& lhs, const X& rhs) { /* do actual comparison */ }
     inline bool operator> (const X& lhs, const X& rhs) {return rhs < lhs;}